agude/agude.github.io/_books/matter.md

 One of the strongest aspects of {{ the_authors }} writing is the sense of place he brings to his stories.
-His books feature unique locations that feel real and which I remember long after putting the book down: the mile-long megaships in {{ c1 }}, the fiery fortress in {{ c2 }}, the landlocked battleship in {{ c3 }}, the glacial mass-grave in {{ c5 }}, and the wind-powered cable cars and airsphere in {{ c7 }}. {{ this_book }} continues
+His books feature unique locations that feel real and which I remember long after putting the book down: the colossal megaships in {{ c1 }}, the fiery fortress in {{ c2 }}, the landlocked battleship in {{ c3 }}, the glacial mass-grave in {{ c5 }}, and the wind-powered cable cars and airsphere in {{ c7 }}. {{ this_book }} continues